bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 - Keep `RELEASE.txt` and `RELEASE_HISTORY.md` aligned and complete.
 - Update website source under `simplejavamail.org` for API/config documentation changes, but do not push the website unless explicitly approved.
 - Add migration notes for behavior changes, removed API, changed defaults, or compatibility-impacting fixes.
+- When send orchestration, cancellation, pooling, provider behavior, or observer dispatch changes, review the [concurrency catalogue and shared infographic](docs/concurrency/inside-a-mail-send.md#phase-completion-check).
+Record an updated-or-unchanged review before closing the work, and reconcile the master image, website copy, and umbrella-issue embed before release.
+A matching image checksum does not replace a semantic review.

 Release-note retention: